sftcd/openssl/esnistuff/design.md

 - ``esni`` allows one to specifiy the HIDDEN service
 - ``esnirr`` allows one to provide the (base64 encoded) TXT RR as per the spec.
-- ``esni_strict`` if set, then the ESNI value is compared to the TLS server cert and an error is returned if they dont match (both for new and stored sessions)
+- ``esni_strict`` if set, then the ESNI value is compared to the TLS server cert and an error is returned if they dont match (both for new and stored sessions).
+  At present this is off by default for ``s_client`` and the library, not quite sure that's correct.
+TODO: maybe swap the default, but that needs a change inside the main openssl ``make test`` which'd fail if we're strict on this when resuming a session.

 There is new debugging output showing the ESNI intemediate values if TLS message-level debugging is turned on via ``-msg``